Loading slang details...

 Formality

 Scut means A waster or person with low intelligence.
+Used as informal criticism or teasing; strength depends on relationship and delivery.
+It is commonly discussed in Ireland contexts.
 It is best read as ireland slang associated with Ireland.

 "Scut" means A waster or person with low intelligence.
+Used as informal criticism or teasing; strength depends on relationship and delivery.
+It is commonly discussed in Ireland contexts.
 In Ireland, the nuance may be more specific.

-"People use "Scut" to mean a waster or person with low intelligence."
+"They used "Scut" to mean A waster or person with low intelligence."

 Can sound rude or teasing depending on tone.